ceford/cefjdemos-data-jdm-user/articles/en/security/http-headers.md

 * The Referrer-Policy is initially set to: strict-origin-when-cross-origin.
 * The Cross-Origin-Opener-Policy is initially set to same-origin.

 If you’ve read this far and thought “That’s not fair, what about J3?”, “Why can’t we have the same features in Joomla 3?”.
 Well, the good news is, you can.
-Although you’ll have to [download the plugin from the [JED](https://extensions.joomla.org/extension/httpheader ""), and install it.
-The J3 plugin comes with most of the same features as the J4 version, and it’s written by the same team that’s behind the J4 version which is now included in the core :).
+Although you’ll have to download the plugin from the [JED.

-When you’ve set up your HTTP headers with the Joomla 4 plugin, you can test your HTTP Headers at the [Security Headers](https://securityheaders.com/) web site.
+When you’ve set up your HTTP headers with the Joomla 4 plugin, you can test your HTTP Headers at the Security Headers web site.

 How did you score?

-Be aware that activation of the HTTP Headers plugin may have [unexpected actions](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src "") on the front end.
+Be aware that activation of the HTTP Headers plugin may have unexpected actions on the front end.

 Finally, I'd like to thank Tobias Zulauf & Ced Keiflin for their input in getting this article finished in time!
 <!--